'Little Swallow' spreads touching messages of beautiful living

 Among the inspirational characters of 'Living Beautifully' season 4 - 'Sharing Love', which was just awarded on the morning of December 20 at the Thanh Nien Newspaper office (HCMC), the story of the character En Nho (real name: Huynh Thanh Thao, 38 years old) 'touched' the audience with her perseverance and efforts to live not only for herself but also for others.

-One of the special parts of the 4th season of the Beautiful Living Awards Ceremony is to honor and listen to the sharing of the inspirational characters of the competition season.
+One of the special parts of the 4th season of Living Well Awards Ceremony is the honoring and listening to the sharing of the inspirational characters of the competition season.
 And the most touching sharing part comes from the character En Nho in the article Canh En Chua Mua Xuan by author Hoang Ngoc Thanh (won the encouragement prize in the category of Reportage, memoir, notes).
 Ms. Huynh Thanh Thao and Mr. Le Anh Tuan - the young man who has made more than 1,000 free ambulance trips in Thu Dau Mot City, Binh Duong Province over the past 5 years in the article "Dark Knight" in Thu Dau Mot by author Nguyen Duy Khanh (won the second prize in the category of Reportage, memoir, notes), are 2 of the characters sharing in this part.

 Ms. Nguyen Pham Duy Trang, Secretary of the Central Committee of the Ho Chi Minh Communist Youth Union, Chairman of the Central Council of the Young Pioneers and journalist Nguyen Ngoc Toan, Editor-in-Chief of Thanh Nien Newspaper presented flowers and awards to Ms. Huynh Thanh Thao.